polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 In comparison, a runtime module on a parachain is the entire logic of a chain's state transitions (what's called a state transition function).

-Smart contracts must consciously implement upgradability while parachains have the ability to swap out their code entirely through a root command or via the governance pallet.
+Smart contracts must consciously implement a path to upgrading in the future, while parachains have the ability to swap out their code through a forkless upgrade.

 When you build a smart contract, it will eventually be deployed to a target chain with its own environment.
 Parachains allow the developer to declare the environment of their own chain, even